impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 But how does the former (i.e. the use of `-S`) lead to the latter (the ability to achieve shebang-like behavior on machines which don't support shebangs)?

-To answer this, [I post a StackOverflow question](https://web.archive.org/web/20230531144658/https://stackoverflow.com/questions/76359523/what-is-the-s-flag-used-for-in-ruby){:target="_blank" rel="noopener"}.
+To answer this, [I post a StackOverflow question](https://web.archive.org/web/20230531144658/https://stackoverflow.com/questions/76359523/what-is-the-s-flag-used-for-in-ruby){:target="_blank" rel="noopener" }.
 The gist of the answer is:

  - On a machine which does support shebangs:
     - The file will be executed as normal, and the shebang will tell Unix to use Ruby to execute the rest of the file.